- Genre: Superhero / Action

 While those two movie did have some bright spots, watching them was like drowning in a sea of dull blue and gray for the most part.
 (I could’ve sworn my dreams started to have a Snyder filter on them.)
 Responding to the criticisms, Suicide Squad is basically their attempt at the complete opposite.
 However, maybe they’ve actually listened a bit too much to the criticism this time around.

-NOTE: As this is intended as a full review of this title, there may be some spoilers.
+NOTE: This is a full review, so here be spoilers.
 You’ve been warned.

 The first two-thirds of the movie was fun, but the last third was dull and eyebrow-raising.
 For the supposed debut of the Suicide Squad, they fight demigods bringing forth an apocalypse.
 It’s standard comic book fare, but there was no tune up, no trial period, nothing.
 Describing this in pro wrestling terms—they looked fairly weak as they didn’t really do enough to “sell it.”